Free Testosterone

 Calculated free testosterone estimates the fraction of testosterone that is available to enter cells and exert biological effects.
 While total testosterone reflects how much hormone is circulating, free testosterone helps clarify how much is biologically active.

-Free testosterone is especially informative when total testosterone and symptoms do not align or when sex hormone binding globulin levels are high or low.
-Trends over time are more meaningful than any single value.
+Free testosterone is informative in both males and females when total testosterone and symptoms do not align, or when sex hormone binding globulin levels are high or low.

 Why Strive for Optimal Free Testosterone?